-Some, too many, have decided that it is an inevitable fact of life and just go along with it, watering the top 12-18 inches and rationalize that it is good enough.
 Others are so possessive of their deep moisture that they will keep the irrigation water flowing until their drive rows are more algae than bare dirt and all the gophers pull up stakes on their flooded homes and move to the neighbor’s field.
-All the while, the fully-saturated soil under the trees is so anoxic (lacking of oxygen) that the root hairs die off and fungal diseases begin to attack the oxygen starved root wood.
+All the while, the fully saturated soil under the trees is so anoxic (lacking oxygen) that the root hairs die off and fungal diseases begin to attack the oxygen starved root wood.

-So, either end of the soil hydration spectrum limits how quickly water is allowed to enter into a soil.
+So, both ends of the soil hydration spectrum limits how quickly water is allowed to enter into a soil.
 Thankfully, there is a happy place in the middle that readily accepts water.
 When a soil is in this state, I like to call it a “hydrated soil.”
-In this case, there is enough moisture that minerals and other soil constituents are dissolved or suspended in the soil water, and the clay particles are expanded enough to hold a good structure that allows for good flow of water through the soil, but it is not so hydrated that it is sealed off.
+In this case, there is enough moisture that minerals and other soil constituents are dissolved or suspended in the soil water, and the clay particles are expanded enough to hold a good structure that allows for a good flow of water through the soil, but it is not so hydrated that it is sealed off.
 It is the perfect state where water is easily adsorbed and transmitted throughout the soil.
-I have heard others describe the soil in this state as being “lubed up.”
-It’s a good analogy, as it is much like the soil has been lubricated and is ready to allow the water to slide through.

-Thankfully, this happy, lubed-up state tends to correlate very well with the comfort zone for most crops in most soils.
+Thankfully, this happy, hydrated state tends to correlate very well with the comfort zone for most crops in most soils.
 It is nice when everything lines up that way!
-The take away here is that what is good for the plant is good for soil infiltration as well.
+The takeaway here is that: what is good for the plant is good for soil infiltration as well.
 The better you can manage irrigation to keep the soil tension in the comfort zone for your crop, the easier it will be to get water to infiltrate deep into the soil.
 In very general terms, the best infiltration tends to occur between 10kPa and 50kPa.

 - Cultural Practices: Weeds have to be sprayed, pests have to be controlled, downed trees have to be removed.
 Sometimes all this activity just can’t be coordinated better and things get out-of-hand.